jhs/strangle/README.markdown

 These platforms are tested and supported in this version of Strangle:

-* Ubuntu 8.04 Long-Term Support ("Hardy")
+* Ubuntu
-  * i386 builds from source
+  * 8.04 Long-Term Support ("Hardy"): i386 builds from source; for amd64,
-  * For amd64, you must install the libbind4 and libbind4-dev packages from
-    the Debian Squeeze release or later.
+    you must install the libbind4 and libbind4-dev packages from the Debian Squeeze release or later.
 The packages have very basic dependencies and install into Ubuntu trivially.
+  * 9.04 ("Jaunty"): amd64

 If you can confirm that this package builds for other architectures, please contact Jason Smith at the address below.